 Halloween season might be on the distant horizon, but that’s not going to stop us from outlining our itineraries this fall in Houston.
 In addition for kicking off the holiday season, October is a time of year to binge-watch scary movies, spin your favorite niche goth playlist, paint the town red (literally), and eat all the candy your pillowcase can hold.

-To get the most out of this spooky season in the city, sink your fangs into our list of 23 spellbinding Houston Halloween events 2024!
+To get the most out of this spooky season in the city, sink your fangs into our list of 23 spellbinding Houston Halloween events 2025!

 2. Chilling Candlelight Concerts

 In celebration of the most hallowed time of the year, Candlelight presents a series of spellbinding concerts coming to cast a spell on audiences in Houston this fall.
 For these magically macabre performances, some of the city’s most magnificent venues will be lit up with the enchanting glow of candlelight including the Lone Star Flight Museum with Candlelight: A Haunted Evening of Halloween Classics.
+Classic Halloween anthems, surrounded by a sea of flickering candles, in a hangar with vintage WWII jets — Halloween doesn’t come more unique than that.

 📍11551 Aerospace Ave, Houston, TX 77034, 77034